MichaelSeaman/midi-reduced/README.md

 Notes are seperated by commas, and each note takes the form
 ```
-<time since last note><note number><duration>,
+<time since last note on><note number><duration>,
 ```
-All time is measured in a resolution not specified in the file (Default 1 millisecond).
+All time is measured in a resolution not specified in the file (Default 10 milliseconds).
 All numeric values are stored with unicode characters, starting at UTF-8 Dec# 160.

 ### Usage